Frequently Asked Questions - Graduate Admission

 9. What is the post graduation employment rate?

-The post graduate employment rate for graduates is 100% immediately following graduation.
+The post graduate employment rate for graduates is 100% within 6 months following graduation.
 Many of our students have employment contracts prior to graduation.

 10. What are starting salaries for Physical Therapists?